 Some cars might just need a one-step polish, while others with heavier scratching might require multiple steps to get the paint back to peak shine.
 Usually, older cars that have not had kind of detailing work done before are the ones that require multiple step paint correction.

-What Should You Look For in a Detail Shop?
+What To Look For in a Detail Shop?

 You also want a clean detail shop that has an enclosed space where the car will be worked on.
 A dirty shop can result in debris on the vehicle that can get caught in the pad and damage your paint.
 It also means that if you have the car ceramic coated or a similar product it can result in debris in the coating.
 So clean and well lit are what you want when looking for a shop.